KeystrokeCascade/minecraft-backup/README.md

 # Minecraft Backup
-A Minecraft backup script using RCON and thinning backups.
+A Minecraft backup script using RCON and thinning backups based on calendar date.

 ---